hendrik-schulte/UnityEnhanced/Events/README.md

 You can even click the event asset and fire the Event manually (only works for parameterless events).

+## Going deeper: Instanced Events

+By checking the *Instanced* field on an Event asset, you enable Instancing.
+This allows you to use the event as a template and reuse it for example in instances of a prefab.
+Every Listener referencing an instanced event will have an *instance key* field.
+This is used to access an instance of your event via a *key* defined by a *UnityEngine.Object*.
+Using *null* as key accesses the main event.

 ## Acknowledgement

 This is based on the genius work of Ryan Hipple: